 ABOUT ME

 Originally from Vietnam, Mai Tran is a Minnesota-based printmaker specializing in woodcut printmaking.
 Through printmaking practices, Mai illustrates the connection between different cultures, mythology, history, as well as human and animal interactions.
 Mai holds an MA and a BFA in Printmaking and Photography.
-Mai has exhibited collections of work and is featured in various newspapers and TV channels in the United States and Vietnam.
-One of her woodcut prints is currently presented on Minnesota State Highway 22‘s billboard, and another one is participating in the "Art on Hennepin Avenue" in Minneapolis through 2024.
+Mai has exhibited collections of work nationally and internationally, such as in Vietnam, Thailand, Puerto Rico, and Sweden.
+She is featured in various newspapers and TV channels in Minnesota and Vietnam.
+One of her woodcut prints is currently presented on Minnesota State Highway 22‘s billboard, and another one is participating in the "Art on Hennepin Avenue" in Minneapolis.
+Currently, Mai is an MFA candidate at the University of Minnesota-Twin Cities, where she is widening her research in print media and assisting in teaching Printmaking classes.

 STATEMENT